12 Best Publisher Rocket Alternatives in 2026 (Free & Paid)

 1. ManuscriptReport - Best Overall Alternative

-Best for: Authors who want keywords, comp titles, blurbs, and marketing strategy in one report
+Best for: Authors who want keywords, comp titles, blurbs, and a full marketing strategy in one report

-- 7 Amazon keywords tailored to your manuscript's themes and content
+- 7 Amazon backend keywords tailored to your manuscript's themes, not just market trends

-- 10 comp titles with similarity analysis (ready for query letters and Amazon Ads)
+- 10 comparable titles with similarity analysis (ready for query letters and Amazon Ads targeting)

-- Genre and category recommendations based on your book's actual content
+- Genre and KDP category recommendations based on your book's actual content

 - Target audience profile with demographics and reader motivations